 3. Pop(Corn): Hashel Al Lamki

-Interview by Daniel H Rey
+By Daniel H Rey

 On a lazy Sunday, I sat down, logged on Zoom, and had a conversation with Hashel Al Lamki.
 A contemporary visual thinker from the Emirates, Al Lamki was trained in fine arts at Parsons in New York City.
 Today, he is one of the founding members and leaders behind Abu Dhabi-based studio Bait 15, and premiered his first solo exhibition at Warehouse421 earlier this year.
 Having worked together on his exhibition The Cup and The Saucer, it was about time to talk about art, life, and the current times.
-Below, the questions and answers that popped up in our heads.
+Below are the questions and answers that popped up in our heads.

 1. Hashel Al Lamki, ADNOC Gas Station (2019).
 Acrylic on canvas.
 Part of a larger 52-paintings installation titled Versailles (2019).
 Image courtesy of Warehouse421 and the artist.